projf/display_controller/README.md

 ## Resource Utilization
-The display controller has not been extensively optimized for area but is still lightweight:
+The display controller is lightweight, fitting into even the smallest FPGA.
+The following figures are for the demo using the simple test card module:

+                      Artix-7
-    Display          LUT     FF
+    Demo.
+LUT     FF
     ---------------------------
-    DVI on FPGA      227     70
+    DVI on FPGA      125     76
-    DVI BML 3-bit    144     26
+    DVI BML 3-bit     67     32
     DVI BML 24-bit   TBC    TBC
-    VGA              134     26
+    VGA               67     32

-For comparison an Artix A35T has 20,800 LUT6 and 41,600 FF: even the full TMDS implementation is using just 1% of the LUTs.
+For reference an Artix A35T has 20,800 LUT6 and 41,600 FF, so even a full TMDS implementation uses well under 1% of the LUTs.

-_Synthesized using Vivado 2018.3 with default options.
-Target Xilinx Artix 7._
+_Synthesized using Vivado 2018.3 with default options._

 ## Porting